mtch99/Ballerz/README.md

 - [ ] Notifications
     - [ ] Hot court notification
-    - [x] Prevent Notifications and feed states from having elaments with the same keys
+    - [x] Prevent Notifications and feed states from having elements with the same keys

 - [ ] I want see a toast message on new notification
     - [ ] Display a toast message on new received notification
         - [ ] yarn add @react-native-material/Snackbar
         - [ ] Notification UseCase send events to the Notifications controller
         - [ ] Notification  controller send events to the snackbar